 Since 2018 I am a (certified) photo organizer.
 Photos have been playing a role in my whole life, as well as making them as admiring them.
 I find it ‘the icing of the cake’ to be working as a photo organizer now.
 In that field there is a need for organizing and overview, and people want to dó something with their photos.
 I work with analog as wel as digital photos, I help organizing and securing them, and I make photobooks and collages.

-I consider it both enjoyable and important to keep up to date with issues that occur in my work.
-I gather knowledge and inspiration from training, workshops and conferences in the Netherlands, Great Britain and the USA, and by working together with fellow organizers.
+It’s both enjoyable and important to keep up to date with issues that occur in my work.
+I gather knowledge and inspiration from training, workshops and conferences in the Netherlands, Great Britain and the USA, and by working together with fellow organizers, in Netherlands and abroad.

 I have been a member of the NBPO (Nederlandse Beroepsvereniging van Professional Organizers – Dutch Professional Association of Professional Organizers) since 2000.

 I have been one of the six trainers for the NBPO Basic Training Professional Organizer from 2012 up to the end of 2018.

 The NBPO is a professional and collegial community for me.
 Years of experience have given me plenty of expertise, and it was a pleasure to be able to pass this on to participants of the Basic Training.

 Since 2017 I have been a member of The Photo Managers (formerly APPO), the American Community of Professional Photo Organizers.
 In this way I have obtained a lot of expertise and knowledge.
 Since July 2020 I am a certified member of The Photo Managers, and as from 2022 I am one of the Regional Leaders for the European members.

 Together with 5 colleague photo-organizers I started in 2018 the FON, Foto Organizers Nederland.
 A collaboration with which we put photo organizing ‘on the map’ in Netherlands.